taikedz/dockervisor/README.md

 ## Remaps

+A remapping overrides file can be specified to override the ports: add a `dcv-$IMAGENAME` to the same directory as the Dockerfile

+Multiple keys can be used (once per key name) in the same overrides file.

 ### Ports

-A port remapping override file can be specified to override the ports: add a `dcv-$IMAGENAME` to the same directory as the Dockerfile, with a "ports" key using a map of `host port --> container port definition`
+Use a "ports" key using a map of `host port --> container port definition`

 for example, to expose the container's port `8080` on the host's port `80`, and the container's port `22` on the host's port `8022`